lamnhan066/isolate_manager/README.md

 }
 ```

-Run this command to generate a Javascript Worker if you need to use it:
+Run this command to generate a Javascript Worker:

 ```console
 dart run isolate_manager:generate